-Once the IRS officially opens on January 28th, 9 out of 10 refunds will be processed within 21 days.
-However, due to new tax law changes, the IRS cannot issue refunds claiming the following credits, Earned Income Tax Credit (EITC) or the refundable portion of the Child Tax Credit (CTC) before the middle of February.
-While the tax returns will be processed when received, returns containing the above listed credits will not be funded until the middle of February.
-The IRS believes the EITC or CTC income tax refunds will be deposited into taxpayer's accounts around February 27, 2019 if they selected direct deposit and there aren't any other questions or concerns with the tax return.
+According to the most recently updated information on the IRS website, 9 out of 10 refunds will be processed within 21 days.
+However, due to new tax law changes, the IRS cannot issue refunds claiming the following credits, Earned Income Tax Credit (EITC) and the Child Tax Credit (CTC) before the middle of February.
+While the tax returns will be processed when received, returns containing the above listed credits will not be funded until the middle of February and may experience delays.

-The IRS provides a link on their homepage for each individual to check their refund status and the approximate date it will be sent to the bank (direct deposit) or mailed.
-You may check your refund status with the IRS at Where's My Refund?.
-You will need to have the primary social security number listed on the return, the filing status used (Single, Head of Household, etc), and the expected refund amount.
+The IRS provides a link on their homepage for each individual to check their refund status and the approximate date it will be direct deposited or mailed.
+You may check your refund's status by using the IRS Where's My Refund? tool.
+You will need to have the primary social security number listed on the return, the filing status used (Single, Head of Household, etc.), and the expected refund amount.

 **Please Note: The date that the funds are available in your account may vary slightly from bank to bank.